Veggissss/BadAppleTrickyTowers/readme.md

 ## Installation
 To Install, unzip a [mod release](https://github.com/Veggissss/BadAppleTrickyTowers/releases) zip into your tricky towers install location so the BepInEx folder is alongside the TrickyTowers.exe file.

+## Configuration
+You can change the bricks used in `Tricky Towers/BepInEx/config/badapple.cfg`

 ## Compilation
 To compile the mod yourself, use Visual Studio and link the game dll files as well as the dlls in BepInEx_x86_5.4.15.0.